-- □ Organise who will look after your children and pets for the morning of the move. - Notify your previous post office of your change of address and fill in an application for them to forward your post. - □ Change the address of your radio/TV licence. - □ Tell the electricity company the date of the move, so that your meter can be read at the correct day. - □ Tell the local authority the date of the move, so that the water meter can be read (only applies to home owners). - □ Tell the gas company the date of the move, so that the meter can be read. - □ Agree with your previous landlord how heating costs are to be paid. - □ Agree with the landlord on the time at which the apartment will be handed over.
-Arrange this with the cleaners and other partners. - Possibly reserve parking spaces for the removal vehicle(s) (at your old and new homes).
+Organise who will look after your children and pets for the morning of the move.
+Possibly organise new name plates (letterbox, front door and apartment door).
+Notify your previous post office of your change of address and fill in an application for them to forward your post.
+Collect any writing paper, envelopes, business cards and stamps that you have ordered showing the new address.
+Change the address of your radio/TV licence.
+Start packing all loose items.
+Label boxes with thick Tell the electricity company the date of the move, so that your meter can be read at the correct day. felt-pen, on top and on the sides (contentroom): Books and files Toys (except the real favourites!)
+Clothes that will not be needed Attic and storerooms room): Tell the local authority the date of the move, so that the water meter can be read (only applies to home owners).
+Toys (except the real favourites!)
+Tell the gas company the date of the move, so that the meter can be read. • Cellar Agree with your previous landlord how heating costs are to be paid. staff on the day of the move and will save Pin up the sketch or plan where it can be e seen in the entrance hall of your new hom Check your insurance coverage.
+Is damage caused during removal included in your co insurance?
+This is particularly important if your friends are helping with the move.
+Po take out transport cover if you own certain valuable individual items or if you have packed yourself.
+Check whether there is a power socket at location for the freezer?
+(Arrange an exten new home.
+This will make it easier for the moving staff on the day of the move and will save time.
+Agree with the landlord on the time at which the apartment will be handed over.
+Arrange this with Pin up the sketch or plan where it can be easily seen in the entrance hall of your new home. the cleaners and other partners.
+Possibly reserve parking spaces for the removal vehicle(s) (at your old and new homes).
 Arrange this with the property owner, your fellow residents or the caretaker.
-If official parking spaces need to be reserved, you must apply to the police in person to do this (a fee is charged). - □ Organise packing materials and boxes.
-Order plenty, and in good time. www.zebrabox.ch - □ Send rugs for cleaning and have them delivered to your new address after the move. - □ Possibly arrange new fitted carpets. - Dispose of any bulky or special waste. - □ Book time off with your employer for the day/ week of the move.
+If official parking spaces need to be reserved, you must apply to the police in person to do this (a fee is charged). caused during removal included in your contents insurance?
+This is particularly important if you or your friends are helping with the move.
+Possibly take out transport cover if you own certain valuable individual items or if you have Organise packing materials and boxes.
+Order plenty, and in good time: www.zebrabox.fr Check whether there is a power socket at the new location for the freezer?
+(Arrange an extension lead if necessary) Send rugs for cleaning and have them delivered to your new address after the move.
+Full set of keys for rooms and the apartment?
+(Have some made if necessary) Possibly arrange new fitted carpets. ☐ Make sure you have some small freezer Dispose of any bulky or special waste. (handy for screws, keys and other small items).
+Book time off with your employer for the day/ week of the move.
+Possibly tell the caretaker and your neighbours when you will be moving.
+Find out whether anyone else in the same building or street is moving at the same time.
+Coordinate with them if necessary.